laurarokkjaer/Visual_portfolio_assignment_4/README.md

 These are the steps you will need to follow in order to get the script running and working:
 - load the given data into ```input```
 - make sure to install and import all necessities from ```requirements.txt```
-- change your current working directory to the folder before src in order to get access to the input and utils folder as well
+- change your current working directory to the folder before src in order to get access to the input, output and utils folder as well
 - the following should be written in the command line:

       - cd src (changing the directory to the src folder in order to run the script)